Torrens by Writ

 Two layers, one system

-Torrens separates the deterministic from the intelligent.
-The compliance engine enforces rules that never bend — PLS Guidelines task sequences, AML verification requirements, trust account reconciliation.
-Above it, agentic AI handles the work that requires interpretation: reading agreements, orchestrating multi-party workflows, and surfacing the decisions that need professional judgment.
+The compliance engine enforces deterministic workflow rules derived from practice requirements, lender instructions, Landonline requirements, and applicable legal obligations.
+Above it, AI handles work that requires interpretation: reading agreements, coordinating multi-party workflows, and surfacing matters that require professional judgment.

-Agentic AIDocument IntelligenceSPAs, lender instructions, titlesTransaction OrchestrationTasks, deadlines, coordinationClient CommunicationUpdates, requests, statusoperates withinCompliance EnginePLS Guidelines160+ tasks, gates, milestonesRegulatory Controls29 compliance controlsSettlement SequencingDependencies, prerequisitesDeterministic compliance.
+Agentic AIDocument IntelligenceSPAs, lender instructions, titlesTransaction OrchestrationTasks, deadlines, coordinationClient CommunicationUpdates, requests, statusoperates withinCompliance EnginePLS Guidelines160+ tasks, gates, milestonesRegulatory Controls28 compliance controlsSettlement SequencingDependencies, prerequisitesDeterministic compliance.
 Agentic execution.

 The autonomy dial